 There were a few of you that asked for a cost breakdown earlier and I know I said lower than that because we hadn’t actually ordered our railings yet.
 So that includes all of those, too.

 The good news is, all of that cost would be almost 100% recouped if we ever decided to sell (which we have ZERO plans to).
 Not only does it add square footage to our living space, the Trex deck is virtually maintenance free which is appealing to a lot of buyers.
-But more than that--we're just so happy to enjoy it as a family all summer long.
+But more than that–we’re just so happy to enjoy it as a family all summer long.
 You can see we have a few pieces of furniture in place.

 We decided on the Ikea ÄPPLARÖ table for it’s simple lines and low price tag and paired it with these stackable tabouret chairs which also were easy on the wallet at 4 for $199.
 Note: They aren’t officially outdoor chairs, but a lot of the reviews said they used them outdoors with no problems.
 We live in a dry climate, so I am not too concerned about water and if it does start raining, I love that they stack so easily which will make it easy to store them off-season too.